Rovio Entertainment Corp.: Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

 Flagging notification in accordance with Chapter 9, Section 10 of the Securities Markets Act

-Rovio Entertainment Corporation (the "Company") has received a notification pursuant to Chapter 9, Section 5 and 6 of the Securities Markets Act from DWS Investment GmbH.

-According to the notification the voting rights of DWS Investment GmbH has increased over 5% on June 10, 2020.
+According to the notification the holding of Xtrackers SICAV has decreased under 5% on June 11, 2020.

-After the transaction, DWS Investment GmbH holds voting rights for 4,475,885 Rovio’s shares.
-Xtrackers SICAV is the owner of the shares and has delegated its voting rights to DWS Investment GmbH.
-Each share entitles its holder to one (1) vote.
+Xtrackers SICAV has delegated its voting rights to the shares to DWS Investment GmbH and, consequently, the voting rights of DWS Investment GmbH have also fallen below the 5% limit.
+Each share entitles the shareholder to one (1) vote.

-Total voting rights of DWS Investment GmbH were the following when the threshold was crossed:

 |Name